rolfvreijdenberger/izzum-statemachine/README.md

 >>> new, action, done
 ```
 ### adding regular expression states that expand to multiple transitions
 Regular expression states take a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) as their state name.
 When using a regex state in a transition, it will expand to transitions for all states that match the regex.
 This allows you to quickly setup a lot of transitions.
 It can be used for both the 'from' state as well as the 'to' state.
-Regex state names shall be prefixed with either 'regex:' or with 'not-regex' for a negated regular expression.
+Regex state names shall be prefixed with either 'regex:' or with 'not-regex:' for a negated regular expression.
 ```php
 //action, or any state ending with 'ew'
 $regex = new State('regex:/action|.*ew$/', State::TYPE_REGEX);